-Anchor Organizations are groups from across the region that are helping us spread the word about the Maritime Washington NHA and the many opportunities to get involved in the visioning process.
-We thank these organizations for their contributions to the NHA’s outreach and communications efforts.
-If your group would like to get involved as an Anchor Organization, please contact us!
-We’re always grateful for additional partners to better ensure that everyone has the chance to participate in charting a course for the Maritime Washington NHA.
+Anchor Organizations are groups from across the region that are helped us spread the word about opportunities to get involved in the visioning process for the Maritime Washington National Heritage Area throughout 2020-2022.
+We thank these organizations for their contributions to the NHA’s outreach and communications efforts and look forward to working with them—among many other future partners!—moving forward.

 The Anacortes Museum, Maritime Heritage Center and W.T.
 Preston exist to preserve and interpret the history of Fidalgo and Guemes Islands and to nurture in the community an awareness and appreciation of its heritage.